code-dot-org/code-dot-org/SETUP.md

           4. Confirm MySQL has started by running `brew services` again.

 1. Install the **Java 8 JSK**
-   1. `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`
+   1. For x86 macs: `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`
+   2. For apple silicon: `brew install openjdk` (note this is not JDK 8, but it seems to work?)
-   2. Or by installing [sdkman](https://sdkman.io/) and installing a suitable JDK.
+   3. Or by installing [sdkman](https://sdkman.io/) and installing a suitable JDK.
 Similar to **rbenv** and **nvm**, **sdkman** allows you to switch between versions of Java.
       1. Different versions will be available depending on your system architecture, use `sdk list java` to identify a Java 8 JDK available for ARM architecture.
       2. `sdk install java <version identifier>` to install a version
       3. `sdk default java <installed version>` to ensure it is the default for future shells.

-1. Install and configure **rbenv**
+2. Install and configure **rbenv**
     1. Install: `brew install rbenv`
     2. Run `echo 'eval "$(rbenv init - zsh)"' >> ~/.zshrc` to configure ZSH to use **rbenv**.
 See https://github.com/rbenv/rbenv#basic-git-checkout for instructions on configuring bash and other shells.
     3. Reload your .zshrc to load **rbenv**: `source ~/.zshrc`

-1. Install **Ruby**
+3. Install **Ruby**
-    1. For non-M1 systems (including M1 systems using Rosetta), running `rbenv install` from the project root directory should be sufficient.
+    1. Run `rbenv install` from the project root directory.
-    2. For Apple Silicon, special configuration is required to set *libffi* options correctly.
-The following is a single line to execute.

-      ```sh
-      optflags="-Wno-error=implicit-function-declaration" LDFLAGS="-L/opt/homebrew/opt/libffi/lib" CPPFLAGS="-I/opt/homebrew/opt/libffi/include" PKG_CONFIG_PATH="/opt/homebrew/opt/libffi/lib/pkgconfig" rbenv install
-      ```

-1. *(Optional)* Install **pdftk**, which is not available as a standard Homebrew formula.
+4.  *(Optional)* Install **pdftk**, which is not available as a standard Homebrew formula.
 Skipping this will cause some PDF related tests to fail.
 See <https://leancrew.com/all-this/2017/01/pdftk/> and <https://github.com/turforlag/homebrew-cervezas/pull/1> for more information about pdftk on macOS.

     ```sh
     curl -O https://raw.githubusercontent.com/zph/homebrew-cervezas/master/pdftk.rb